IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/debugging-with-DDT-2020-06-26/README.md

 `-g` to enable debugging symbols.

 `-O0 -O1 -O2 -O3` are common flags for optimization levels, 0=no
 optimization.
-You can combine both -g and -O[123] but be aware the compiler may reorder statements, leave out unused statements, optimize away temporary variables etc.  Obviously this can make understanding what is going on more difficult.
-Turning on -g with optimization is useful when you have get a core dump from a production run.

 ## Connect to Cori / Load Forge/DDT

-Login as you normally would  To run DDT you either need an X server installed on your local machine or install the DDT client.
+Login as you normally would.
+In order to run DDT you need an X server installed on your local machine or install the DDT client.

 From a Linux/MacOS machine connect to Cori using a command line ssh with forwarding X11: